-Additionally, developers should consider using formal verification to mathematically prove the correctness of their contracts.
+Additionally, developers should consider using formal verification to prove the correctness of their contracts mathematically.

-Second, developers should ensure they understand the risks associated with their specific DeFi protocols.
+Second, developers should understand the risks associated with their specific DeFi protocols.
 They should also be aware of potential vulnerabilities in the underlying blockchain platforms.